There are emotional and spiritual benefits of aging for men.

 Too busy to read the rest of this article now?
 Pin it for later.

 During the first couple of weeks as you seek to introduce more complex carbohydrates into your smoothie recipe, I recommend two vegetables in particular – they’re good “entry” vegetables for beginners:

 A cucumber in a smoothie tastes refreshing (especially during hot summer months).

 You can drop spinach or kale right into your blender and you won’t even taste it in the final smoothie since the freshness of the other ingredients – such as spices or fruits – will usually dominate the taste.

-Fresh produce is best when possible, but the frozen organic kind will do if fresh isn’t available or convenient.
+Fresh produce is best when possible, but the frozen organic kind will also do when fresh isn’t available or convenient.

 The advantage to frozen vegetables is that you don’t have to worry about using them before they spoil.
-I even peel and cube zucchini and freeze the chunks in zipped baggies so I can toss them into the blender whenever I’m making a smoothie.
+I even sometimes peel and cube zucchini and freeze the chunks in zipped baggies so I can toss them into the blender later when I’m making a smoothie.

 Excess iron in the blood is not uncommon for men over 50, so – if that’s you – consider trying a bit of kale instead of spinach every day (kale has less iron than spinach).
 Ask your doctor or nutritionist for their professional opinion based on your last check-up or blood work.

 Science is proving the valuable benefits of superfoods – including ingesting the ruby-colored fruit of the pomegranate tree.